redhat-cop/containers-quickstarts/sonarqube/README.md

 3. Run `ansible-galaxy install -r requirements.yml --roles-path=galaxy`
 4. Login to OpenShift: `oc login -u <username> https://master.example.com:8443`

+### Settings

+There are a couple of settings that may need to be configured in order for this to work properly.
+By default authorization is determined by the users membership in the groups `sonar-administrators` for admins and `sonar-users` for ordinary users.
+To change the group association review the configuration instructions [here](https://github.com/rht-labs/sonar-auth-openshift/).
+To create a custom group see the example [here](https://github.com/rht-labs/sonar-auth-openshift/blob/master/example/files/sonarqube-admin-group.yml).

+In many cases the certs that are associated with the pod are the same as those associated with the OpenShift oauth server.
+If true, then no configuration is necessary.
+If the cert is not the same than you will need to provide the correct cert.
+Your 2 options are to ignore the cert `ignore.certs=true` (only do this for testing puropses) or provide the correct cert.
+See [here](https://github.com/rht-labs/sonar-auth-openshift/) for instructions.

 ### Build and Deploy SonarQube

 Run the openshift-applier to create the `SonarQube` project and deploy required objects